 CuriousWorks Behind Closed Doors collaboration

 Behind Closed Doors, run by CuriousWorks and supported by Screen Australia’s Enterprise Ideas Program, introduces fresh voices and untold stories to the screen sector.
 The innovative program connects emerging and exciting storytellers in Western Sydney with some of the industry’s most experienced creative talent.
-AWG has partnered with CuriousWorks to offer AWG membership to successful Behind Closed Doors applicants, as well as a place on AWG’s Pathways Program and a micro-mentorship with a writer of their choosing.
-AWG and CuriousWorks will also run an industrial session for Behind Closed Doors writers, and a note-taking masterclass.
+AWG partnered with CuriousWorks to offer AWG membership to successful Behind Closed Doors applicants, as well as a place on AWG’s Pathways Program and a micro-mentorship with a writer of their choosing.
+AWG and CuriousWorks also run an industrial session for Behind Closed Doors writers, and a note-taking workshop.

 Niki Aken is an award-winning writer and producer working across drama and comedy.
 Recent credits include Janet King for ABC and Screentime, Chosen for Playmaker Media and IQIYI, and Hyde and Seek for Matchbox and the Nine Network.
 Prior to this, Niki won the 2014 AWGIE for TV Miniseries: Best Adapted Screenplay for the historical drama series ANZAC Girls, alongside Felicity Packard.
 Niki wrote two episodes, including the finale, for the true-crime drama Underbelly: Badness and, along with the other writers, won the 2013 AWGIE for TV Miniseries: Best Original Screenplay.
 Niki is currently writing for Werner Film Productions/ABC, Closer Productions/SBS, as well as script producing a half-hour comedy/drama for Foxtel and Lingo Pictures.